His decision came as an investigation into sexual harassment allegations against him was ongoing.

 Our totally bogus case report swiftly passed muster, with only minor revisions requested.

-MAX PIXELLast month I was invited to submit a paper to a dubious urology journal.
+© DUSAN PETRICICEarlier this year, I was invited to submit a paper to a dubious urology journal.
 I’m not a physician, much less a urologist.
 But I am an editor of scientific writing who has a strong antipathy for predatory journals.
 I’m also a Seinfeld fanatic.

 I went all out.
-I wrote my report as “Dr. Martin van Nostrand,” the physician-alter ego of another Seinfeld character, and listed more show-inspired names as bogus coauthors.
-I made an email account for “Dr. van Nostrand” and created a fake institution where the authors worked: the Arthur Vandelay Urological Research Institute.
-In the acknowledgements section of my report, I thanked phony physicians including Tor Eckman, the bizarre holistic healer from “The Heart Attack,” giving him a “Doctor of Holistic Medicine (HMD)” degree.
+I wrote my report as Dr. Martin van Nostrand, the physician-alter ego of another Seinfeld character, and listed more show-inspired names as bogus coauthors.
+I made an email account for Dr. van Nostrand and created a fake institution where the authors worked: the Arthur Vandelay Urological Research Institute.
+In the acknowledgments section of my report, I thanked phony physicians including Tor Eckman, the bizarre holistic healer from the Seinfeld episode “The Heart Attack,” giving him a Doctor of Holistic Medicine (HMD) degree.
 Basically, I wrote the manuscript in a style as close to a real case report as I could, except that it was 100 percent fake.

-And, to my surprise, a representative at Urology & Nephrology Open Access Journal wrote to say that my manuscript was sent out for peer review.
+To my surprise, a representative at Urology & Nephrology Open Access Journal wrote to say that my manuscript had been sent out for peer review.
 Three days later, it was conditionally accepted.
 I was asked to make minor revisions—including trimming the abstract and including the phony patient’s lab results—and pay a “nominal” $799 fee, plus tax.

 Continuing to dupe the publication, I did all that was asked—except remit payment—and, on March 31, my report was published on the journal’s website (PDF).
 I have no intention of paying the requested fee.